-The average annual processing capacity of the six production units is five million tons of oil shale, 70% of which is provided by the Petroter plants.
+The average annual processing capacity of the five production units is about five million tons of oil shale, 70% of which is provided by the Petroter plants.

 How does the Petroter technology work?